NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

   - [ ] Copy all of the HTML boilerplate code provided by AI and paste it into your `index.html` file.

 **Explanation:**
-In this step, we set up the basic structure of our webpage by asking AI to generate an HTML5 boilerplate, including a header and main content area, which we then copied and pasted into the index.html file.
+In this step, you can set up the basic structure of your webpage by asking AI to generate an HTML5 boilerplate, including a header and main content area, which you can then copy and paste into the index.html file.

 ## 7. **Add Navigation Bar Code**
 In this step, you'll ask AI for help to add a navigation bar to your webpage that includes options for "Login," "Our Locations," and "Contact Us."

-  - [ ]  We need `HTML` code to add a navigation bar with "Login," "Our Locations," and "Contact Us" options to the existing HTML boilerplate.
+  - [ ]  You need `HTML` code to add a navigation bar with "Login," "Our Locations," and "Contact Us" options to the existing HTML boilerplate.
 The nav bar will be a black bar at the top once it is styled.
   - [ ] Open your `index.html` file. and locate the `<header>` tag.
 Paste the navigation bar code between the `<body>` and the `<header>` tags.

 **Explanation:**